nayonnapurnell/100-days-of-code/log.md

 **Thoughts**:  I am apart of a whole year challenge in addition to the 100 day challenge.
 I am pleased to do this challenge because it forces me to complete read.md files.
 I am also required to save and create files paths within a particular order.
 I am also required to make branches and push the commits to the Github repo.
 I love these challenges because it requires me to do everything in baby steps but I get to practice very necessary responsibilities of a programmer.

+### Day 11: January 11, Wednesday
+**Today's Progress**:  Created READ.md files for my javascript practice files.

+**Thoughts**:  Creating the read.md files are just as time consuming as the practice.
+I realize that the hour of code is a great way to force myself to write the code but it takes much more time.
+I usually have to first research how to complete the task, then I have to complete the task.
+Then I have to tell how I completed the task and lastly, I have to push it to the Github repo.
+It is also challenging trying to decide what I am going to build each day.
+I am sure these are all things evolving developers struggle with.

 <!-- ### Day 9: January 09, Monday